dfinity/orbit/GLOSSARY.md

 - **Percentage:** A percentage rule requires a minimum percentage of users to approve a request.
 Percentage rules can be used to enforce multi-signature requirements based on the percentage of users in the station.

-- **Allow listed:**: An allow-list rule are only relevant to transfers and checks if the destination address is in the allow-list.
+- **Allow listed:** An allow-list rule are only relevant to transfers and checks if the destination address is in the allow-list.
 Allow-list rules can be used to restrict transfers to specific addresses that are in the address book.

-- **Allow listed by label:**: An allow-list by label rule are only relevant to transfers and checks if the destination address is in the allow-list with the provided label.
+- **Allow listed by label:** An allow-list by label rule are only relevant to transfers and checks if the destination address is in the allow-list with the provided label.
 Allow-list by label rules can be used to restrict transfers to specific addresses by defined labels.

 There are also the following composite rules that can be used to combine multiple rules:

-- **All of:**: A rule that requires all of the sub-rules to be approved.
+- **All of:** A rule that requires all of the sub-rules to be approved.
 This rule can be used to enforce complex approval requirements that involve multiple conditions.

-- **Any of:**: A rule that requires any of the sub-rules to be approved.
+- **Any of:** A rule that requires any of the sub-rules to be approved.
 This rule can be used to enforce flexible approval requirements that allow for multiple conditions.

-- **Not:**: A rule that requires the sub-rule to be rejected.
+- **Not:** A rule that requires the sub-rule to be rejected.
 This rule can be used to enforce negative approval requirements that prevent specific conditions from being met.
 An example of this rule is to prevent a specific user from approving a request.

 ### Permission